Applied Art for the Web

 The Elements of Typographic Style is available at Amazon.co.uk

-Avery Hill Library copies: 1 ~ view catalogue entry
+Greenwich library: 1 copies ~ view catalogue entry

 A Practical Guide to Designing for the Web by Mark Boulton